-Value for these cards is always fluctuating and the quality of product on the trade market is not always top notch.
+Value for these cards is always fluctuating and the quality on the trade market is not always top-notch.
 Many of the cards may be in mint condition but feature off-center artwork, lowering their value.
-Compounding problems, the flat finish and thin stock of these cards has not aged well.
+Compounding problems, the flat finish and the thin stock of these cards have not aged well.
 As Batman retains his popularity, though, the market for his cards will remain strong.
-2016 is particularly notable for collectors and fans as it is the 50th anniversary of the Batman television series.

-The list below highlights ten of the best 1966 Batman cards that have, historically, commanded top dollar on the secondary trade market are also remain noteworthy to collectors.
+The list below highlights some of the best 1966 Batman cards that have, historically, commanded top dollar on the secondary trade market and also remain noteworthy to collectors.
 All of these cards are Topps American pressings.

-Click on the listings on images to shop for cards on eBay.
+Click on the card listings top shop for singles on eBay or check completed sales values.

 The reverse of this card simply gives a description of Robin and sets up the thrilling adventure collectors are going to witness if they collect the entire set of cards.
 The majority of the cards are character or action shots laid upon a simple or single-color background.
 The Robin card is a beautiful example of one of the more detailed cards in the set and would also make a great collectible as a framed lithograph.